The RAP Framework

 Reflect: Building strong foundations

-A Reflect RAP help prepare an organisation to engage in reconciliation meaningfully
+A Reflect RAP helps prepare an organisation to engage in reconciliation meaningfully.

 Committing to a Reflect RAP starts with engaging staff and leaders in understanding the importance of reconciliation.